 Learning to play the piano or want an app where you can use the piano on the go?
 Chordana Play gives you a mobile piano where you can play songs.
 The app has 50 songs included in it, or you can import your own MIDI files.

 A great feature of this app is that you don’t only have to use the on-screen piano.
-You can also plug in your own physical keyboard through a USB connection.
-While playing music, the scores are shown in real time on the screen so you can play along and learn.
+You can also plug in your physical keyboard through a USB connection.
+While playing music, the scores are shown in real-time on the screen so you can play along and learn.

-Apps where you can play with samples and create your own beats are great tools for generating ideas for new musical pieces. iMaschine 2 is perfect for this, allowing you to make basic tracks by placing notes where you want them using the in-app keys.
+Apps that allow you to play with samples and create your own beats are great tools for generating ideas for new musical pieces. iMaschine 2 is perfect for this, allowing you to make basic tracks by placing notes where you want them using the in-app keys.